-A grade of "I" (incomplete) is to be given rarely, at the professor's discretion.
-Students must be earning a passing grade at the time of the request for an "I" grade.
-The student will work with the professor to establish a plan for completion of the course.
-Work must be completed within 7 weeks of the end of the course, at which time a grade will be assigned based on the work completed up to that point.
-A plan for completion that extends beyond 7 weeks must be approved by the professor and the director of the program.
+A student may request a grade of "I" (incomplete) due to illness, death in the immediate family, or other extenuating circumstances.
+The student must be earning a "B" or higher and have completed at least 75% of the course at the time of their request for an "I" grade.
+The student will work with the professor to establish a plan and completion date on an Incomplete Grade Contract.
+The Incomplete Grade Contract must be approved as noted by signature of the student, professor, program director, and academic dean.
+The Incomplete Grade Contract must be completed no later than the end of the following term (see the Incomplete Grade Contract for specifics), at which time a grade will be assigned based on the work completed up to that point.
+A plan for completion that extends beyond this date must be approved by the professor, the program director, and the academic dean.
 The new grade is used to compute the grade point average, but the "I" remains on the student's permanent record.